claylittlehorse/roblox-project-template/README.md

 # roblox project template

-this is the template that i use for roblox projects! sets up roact, rodux, some other things, as well as a 'system' loading thing we like to use on our projects
+this is the template that i use for roblox projects! sets up roact w/ hot reloading, rodux, some other things, as well as a 'system' loading thing we like to use on our projects

 ## style guide